AVSystem/scala-commons/docs/GenCodec.md

 object Data extends HasGenCodec[Data]
 ```

-This is a shorter version of a more general method:
+This is a shorter version of a more general way:

 ```scala
 case class Data(int: Int, string: String)